bgamari/ghc-wiki-import/records/name-spacing.md

-\[Roy\]([
+[
-http://roy.brianmckenna.org/](http://roy.brianmckenna.org/)), a functional language that targets javascript, does have record field polymorphism (which makes a lot of sense in that context).
+Roy](http://roy.brianmckenna.org/), a functional language that targets javascript, does have record field polymorphism (which makes a lot of sense in that context).

 ## Better name spacing